 Provost’s Fund for Interfaculty Collaboration

-The Provost's Fund for Interfaculty Collaboration (PFIC) was developed to promote faculty discussion and collaboration on topics and activities of mutual intellectual interest that involve two or more Faculties.
-The Provost has limited funds to support a variety of cross-faculty collaborations, including but not limited to new interdisciplinary courses, working groups, small-scale conferences, and new research projects that have relevance to fostering interfaculty collaboration more broadly (e.g. a research project that produces a model for the joint supervision of grad students that could be used by others).
+The Provost's Fund for Interfaculty Collaboration (PFIC) was developed to promote discussion and collaboration on topics and activities of mutual intellectual interest that involve faculty from two or more Harvard Schools.
+The Provost has limited funds to support a variety of faculty collaborations, including but not limited to cross-School interdisciplinary courses, working groups, and small-scale conferences.

 To be eligible for support, the designated leader and faculty involved with the proposal must hold primary Harvard faculty appointments at the rank of Assistant, Associate, or Full Professor.
 Additionally, the faculty involved must be from at least two different Schools or two different divisions within FAS.
 Priority will be given to applicants who have not previously received funding from the grant.
 Colleagues from outside Harvard may be included as well.
 Grants of up to $25,000 are available and will not typically cover salaries for faculty members or postdoctoral fellows.